kmindi/woocommerce-checkout-mailpoet-newsletter-subscribe/readme.txt

+** CURRENTLY MIGHT NOT WORK IN SOME CASES, I HAD NO TIME TO CHECK IT THOUROHGLY.
+IT APPEARS TO BE WITH OTHER FIELDS ADDED TO THE CHECKOUT FORM ONLY **

 === WooCommerce Checkout MailPoet Newsletter Subscribe ===
 Contributors: kmindi, kasperta, sebd86
 Tags: mailpoet, wysija, woocommerce, e-commerce, mail, email, e-mail, extension, add-on, newsletter, newsletters, subscription, checkout, list, lists, double opt-in, form